 Information in this brochure may have changed by the time you book your holiday.
 Every effort is made to ensure the accuracy of this brochure, but changes and errors can occur and we reserve the right to correct them.

 All our holidays are financially protected.
 Holidays including flights are ATOL Protected by our Air Travel Organisers Licence, ATOL 3670, granted by the Civil Aviation Authority.
 In the unlikely event of our insolvency, the CAA will ensure that you are not stranded abroad and will arrange to refund any money you have paid to us for an advance booking.
-If your holiday arrangements with us do not include flights, financial protection will be provided by our ABTA Licence, ABTA W7053
+If your holiday arrangements with us do not include flights, we are ABTA bonded.

 Your Financial Protection